Posted December 12, 2016

 We accelerate time-to-market and maximize bottom line of electric equipment OEMs !

 Based in Lévis (Québec, Canada), Alizem is a high-technology software company dedicated to the development of the future generation of custom electric motor drives and power supplies.
 Our unique products allow system designers to develop high-performance solutions while achieving significant cost reductions and accelerating their time to market.

 Alizem founder and President, Dr. Marc Perron, is a specialist of embedded systems, power electronics systems and advanced digital signal processing.
 Before starting Alizem, he has worked in the transport industry for Bombardier Transport, in the telecommunication industry for Motorola and Microcell Connexions and in the power generation industry with General Electric.
 Dr. Perron holds a Master of Applied Science degree in Electrical Engineering, a Certificate in Business Administration from Université de Sherbrooke (Canada) and the Ph.D. degree in Electrical Engineering from Université Laval (Canada).
 As Senior Member of the IEEE, he is actively involved as a Technical Advisor of the IEEE IES Electronics System-on-chip committee and Editor-in-Chief of IEEE Industrial Electronics Technology Transfer News.
-He also authors of a blog on FPGA Technology and Software IP in Power electronics applications.
+He also authors of a blog on Embedded Software IP & Technology Transfer in Power Electronics Applications.

 Since its beginning, Alizem benefits from a world-class Advisory Committee composed of successful individuals in the field of semiconductor intellectual property & software commercialization, industrial electronics industry and startup financing.